“Don’t use a cold call script.” That is what some sales professionals say. Are they right? Let’s break that philosophy down to answer that question.

 Yes, a junior-level salesperson might benefit more from using a call script.
 However, a senior-level salesperson still needs to be prepared with the key questions to ask and responses to deliver.

 A more experienced salesperson may be able to improvise a little better because they have a foundation of experience to reflect on.
-However, improvisation still leads to inconsistent results, and this is something that can immediately be improved by simply using a call script.
+However, improvisation still leads to inconsistent results, and this can be immediately improved by simply using a call script.

 How to Successfully Use a Cold Call Script

-One thing that can greatly improve the results of using a call script is to use more of an outline script in place of paragraph after paragraph.
-The outline format is a structure that is easier to memorize, and this can reduce the likelihood of the salesperson reading directly from the script while on a call.
+One thing that can greatly improve the results of using a call script is to use more of an outline, rather than paragraph after paragraph.
+The outline format is easier to memorize, which can reduce the likelihood that the salesperson reads directly from the script during a call.

 The other thing to keep in mind is that we all can benefit from a list of key questions to ask.
-Maybe you do not need a complete script, but for every product or service, there is a defined list of questions that should be asked to qualify the prospect and extract key information.
+Maybe you do not need a complete script, but for every product or service, there is a defined list of questions to qualify the prospect and extract key information.

-Regardless of the level of experience, having this list of questions on a piece of paper to use as a guide can decrease the amount of improvisation, and that will lead to an immediate improvement in results.
+Regardless of experience level, having this list of questions on paper as a guide can reduce improvisation, leading to immediate improvements in results.

 SalesScripter provides tools to help sales pros build a cold call script.